wallscope/strvct-students/README.md

 In [/vocabularies](vocabularies/), there are three vocabularies, all of varying sizes, labeled as small, medium and large.

-The API is available at: link TBA
+The API is available at: http://dev.verinote.net:4000/

 # Vocabulary